FishsyP/roblox-thegreatescape/tge/beam/buttons.rst

 Speed
 ^^^^^

-The second to fourth columns buttons (0.5, 1 and 1.5) controls the speed of the beam when it is moving.
+The second to fourth columns buttons (0.5, 1 and 1.5) control the speed of the beam when it is moving.
 Clicking on the button will change the speed for the beam on the same row as it.